 But before we discuss what this means for cultivators, let’s cover some basics about mycotoxins.

-What Are Mycotoxins and Why Do They Matter?
+What Are Mycotoxins in Cannabis and Why Do They Matter?

 Mycotoxins are a byproduct of certain types of mold.
 They have traditionally posed a serious health risk for agricultural crops but in recent years have garnered more media attention as a dangerous cannabis contaminant.